 A kitchen backsplash featuring a patterned tile picture frame and square tile wall.

-This beautiful picture frame features a marble somerset tile border.
+This beautiful picture frame features a marble Somerset tile border.

 We hope you feel more confident approaching your design.
 Explore our wide selection of trim and accessories to find the right finishing piece to your tile design.
 Want more in-depth instruction?
 Read our comprehensive Guide to Layering Tile Trim and Profiles.
 And if you need more guidance, schedule a free design consultation.
 Our tile experts are always on hand to help you achieve your dream space.